anjil2/anjil2/README.md

 - 👋 Hi, I’m Anjil Khatri
-- 👀 I’m interested in coding
+- 👀 I’m interested in cracking
 - 🌱 I’m currently learning Html,Css,Laravel,Javascript and Ethical Hacking
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me